istio/istio.io/content/en/docs/setup/install/external-controlplane/index.md

 #### Set up the remote config cluster

-1. Create the remote Istio install configuration, which installs the injection webhook that uses the external control plane's injector, instead of a locally deployed one.
+1. Create the remote cluster's Istio install configuration, which installs the injection webhook that uses the external control plane's injector, instead of a locally deployed one.
 Because this cluster also serves as the config cluster, the Istio CRDs and `istio` configmap (i.e., global mesh config) are also installed by setting `base.enabled` and `pilot.configMap` to `true`: